CONTENTS

 Actions to implement:

-• Develop clear routines for leaders.
+• Develop consistent management routines for leaders.

-4. Implement key practices
+4. Implement key Lean practices

 Actions to implement: